LSSTDESC/nz_data_challenge/docs/index.rst

 #. the :math:`bhat` file exists;

 #. the :math:`bhat` file contains a two-column table with “bhat”
-   assignement and “object_id” for each object.
+   assignment and “object_id” for each object.

 #. the object_ids in the submission file match the associated test file.

-If any of these checks fail, the GitHub action triggered by the submission will fail and report the cause of the failure. **Note that the github actions occasionally fail to download the data files.
-If this happens simply rerunning the action typically succeeds.**
+If any of these checks fail, the GitHub action triggered by the submission will fail and report the cause of the failure. **Note that the GitHub actions occasionally fail to download the data files.
+If this happens, simply re-running the action typically succeeds.**

 The easiest way to test that you have correctly implemented the required functions is simply to run these commands.